Updated: Nov 2, 2020

 Welcome to BodiedbyScorp!
 I am so excited to work with you on getting healthy and creating your new body.
 My website is here to help you obtain your goals and learn about living a healthier lifestyle.
-Now I wasn't always healthy, in fact I was the opposite.
-It wasn't until the summer before my junior year of high school (2012) that I began to actually make changes in my lifes but, it took my until 2015 for me to really grasp nutrition and working out.
-Yep a whole 3 years.
+Now I wasn't always healthy, in fact, I was the opposite.
+It wasn't until the summer before my junior year of high school (2012) that I began to actually make changes in my life but, it took me until 2015 for me to really grasp nutrition and working out.
+Yep, a whole 3 years.
 Let me walk you take you through my journey.

 In high school I played 2 sports, tennis and soccer; tennis for a year and soccer the other 3 years of high school.
 Although I played these sports, I was in no way healthy.
 I would eat fast food before, during and after practice; nothing could stop my appetite for salty fries.
-The summer of 2012 however, I wanted to start working out.
-I began running every morning at 4am (I know I'm crazy) and I was also working out everyday.
-I created workout routines that were really effective, I was getting stronger and was sore almost everyday.
+In the summer of 2012 however, I wanted to start working out.
+I began running every morning at 4 am (I know I'm crazy) and I was also working out every day.
+I created workout routines that were really effective, I was getting stronger and was sore almost every day.
 I also changed my eating completely, making sure I was not only eating 4 times a day but that I was eating the "right proportions".
 My results were ...
 I was 98 pounds.

 I returned back to my old ways of eating unhealthy, I had failed.
 I took the rest of 2012 and the entirety of 2013 juggling trying to go back to eating healthy while managing my tendency to stuff my face every night.

-The summer of 2014, I decided to try again.
+In the summer of 2014, I decided to try again.
 This time, I figured out what I had done wrong the previous time and wanted to fix it.
 I had consumed too little calories and was excessively working out.
-By July of that year (photo below), I thought I had a solid understanding of how to get toned and healthy.
-Do more cardio !
+By July of that year, I thought I had a solid understanding of how to get toned and healthy.
+Do more cardio!

-I felt like I had control on my body.
-I was finally healthy right?
+I felt like I had control over my body.
+I was finally healthy, right?

 Although I was skinny, my body was still very thick in the stomach area.
-I also had thin legs in comparison to the rest of my body (shown in photo taken August 2014) .
-I am a visceral weight gainer; I easily gain weight and stores fat in mid-section.
+I also had thin legs in comparison to the rest of my body.
+I am a visceral weight gainer; I easily gain weight and store fat in mid-section.

 So where does one go when they want to change there body?
-Google !
-I finally started to research about the anatomy of the body, how it functions, what role does science play in weight loss and how to lose fat.
-It was December now (picture of me in photo below December 2014) and of course following in typically suit, I set the date for January 1st to start my new journey.
+Google!
+I finally started to research the anatomy of the body, how it functions, what role does science play in weight loss and how to lose fat.
+It was December now and of course, following in typical suit, I set the date for January 1st to start my new journey.

 But patience was key.
 I had always tried to find the quickest way to get what I want.
 I was not one to work hard or long on anything.
 But your body is different.
 It takes time to get to where you want to be.
 I was not going to get my results 1,2,3, I had to stay consistent and patient with how my body would transform.